 Less than significant impact.
-Butte County General Plan 2030 identifies the soil conditions in the general project as having a slight potential for erosion.
-Site development and future build-out of Parcel 2 would require grading, excavation and general site preparation activities, which would disturb soils;

-thus, increasing the potential for soil erosion during precipitation or high wind events.
-Erosion of onsite soils may temporarily impact surface water quality and water quality within nearby waterways.
+Butte County General Plan 2030 identifies the soil conditions in the general project as having a low to moderate potential for erosion.
+Site development and future build-out of Parcels 1 and 2 would require grading, excavation and general site preparation activities, which would disturb soils; thus, increasing the potential for soil erosion during precipitation or high wind events.
+Erosion of on-site soils may temporarily impact surface water quality and water quality within nearby waterways.
 Downstream impacts from erosion may include increased turbidity and suspended sediment concentrations in waterways.
 Eroded soils can also contain nitrogen, phosphorous and other nutrients, that when deposited in water bodies, may trigger algal blooms that reduce water clarity, deplete oxygen, and create odors.

-As referenced in Section 1.7(b), future construction activities associated with development of Parcel 2 would be subject to the National Pollutant Discharge Elimination System (NPDES) General Construction Activities Storm Water permit program if one acre or more is disturbed.
+As referenced in Section 1.7(b), future construction activities associated with development of Parcels 1 and 2 would be subject to the National Pollutant Discharge Elimination System (NPDES) General Construction Activities Storm Water permit program if one acre or more is disturbed.
 Construction activities that result in a land disturbance of less than one acre, but which are part of a larger common plan of development, also require a permit.
 This program requires implementation of erosion control measures during and immediately after construction that are designed to avoid significant erosion during the construction period.
 In addition, the project operation would be subject to State Water Resources Control Board requirements for the preparation and implementation of a Storm Water Pollution Prevention Plan (SWPPP) to control pollution in stormwater runoff from the project site, including excessive erosion and sedimentation.
 The SWPPP, if required, must be obtained prior to any soil disturbance activities.
 Implementation of standard erosion control BMPs during future construction-related activities, together with adherence to State requirements regarding grading activities, would ensure that potential erosion impacts are less than significant.
+A less than significant impact would occur under this threshold.